Getting Started

 Test Experiments and Feature Flags

-To test/QA specific Experiment and Variation combinations as well as Feature flags, use the test_experiments
+To test/QA specific experiment and variation combinations, as well as feature flags,

 option with an Object containing keys of the Experiment or Feature flag names, and values of Variation names (or baseline